 A man cheating repeatedly does not value “commitment”.
-They tend to have a life littered with women the have discarded or abandoned.
+They tend to have a life littered with women they have discarded or abandoned.

 A mature person would feel guilt and shame.
 They would stop themselves from continuing or going forward with any mistake they made in cheating on their wife or partner.

-Your feelings, your heart, your emotions are never taken into consideration.
+Your feelings, your heart, and your emotions are never taken into consideration.
 So if they end the relationship abruptly then that alone causes you, maximum emotional damage and maximum hurt.
-Quite often, a person who has long term affairs, who repeatedly cheats is someone who could possibly have “narcissistic disorder”
+Quite often, a person who has long term affairs, and repeatedly cheats is someone who could possibly have “narcissistic disorder”

-It takes a special type of person to not feel empathy, or guilt or any shame.
-How they still play that character of a loving boyfriend or husband or partner.
-That’s not a normal healthy person what so ever.
+It takes a special type of person to not feel empathy, guilt or any shame.
+How do they still play that character of a loving boyfriend or husband or partner?
+That’s not a normal healthy person whatsoever.
 It is someone who does not value honesty, commitment and integrity.

 Healthy people do not destroy the person they have been in a relationship with.
 Healthy people do not jump from one relationship to the next.
 They take responsibility in the relationship for what is going wrong, they could then communicate in a responsible way.